Our friends at Disability Benefits Help recently submitted this guest post. Enjoy this useful article from their editorial team.

 - “Adapting” oneself, which means controlling your emotions or temper in a professional setting

 It’s important to note that the SSA requires your symptoms for all three sets of criteria have persisted for at least three months.
-The concern here is that many people recover quickly after a stroke and may be disabled immediately afterward but can later return to work.
+The concern here is that some people recover quickly after a stroke and may only be disabled immediately afterward but can later return to work.
 Social Security disability is only for people who will be out of work for 12 months or longer.
 Be sure to wait a full three months to apply, otherwise your claim may be denied due to a technicality.

 The entire Blue Book is available online so you can review the three listings for a stroke with your doctor to determine if you’re eligible.